 Some of the best learning you can get is online these days.
 These are some of the best courses I have taken and have offered me the best bang for my buck!

 Fruitful Blogging *– Kayla Aimee offers an excellent course on boosting your affiliate sales.
 The bundle of her ebook and the course is a fantastic value.
 I highly recommend anything provided by her.

 Simple Pin Courses – Kate Ahl teaches numerous strategies that you need to know as a blogger.
 I have taken both her Simple Pin Master Course and How to Master Tailwind.
 If you want to blog, you need to know how to use Pinterest.

 Work From Home School – When I left my last office job, I knew I wanted something more than finding another office job, but I had no idea what the heck I wanted to do.
-The value I got from the cost of enrollment was amazing.
+The value I got from the cost of enrollment was terrific.
 Caitlin Pyle brought together a variety of people who offered segments or full courses of theirs.
 It was a great way to be exposed to different types of remote working without committing to an expensive course.

-– This is my go-to tool for writing my fiction stories.
+– Scrivener is my go-to tool for writing my fiction stories.
 I love it because I often create works with loads of characters, so I can keep everything organized.
 It’s also useful for tracking your progress as you write your stories.

 Google Docs – I use Google Docs for my blog posts.
 I love how I can set up my headings and links in the google document and then copy and paste into WordPress when I’m ready.
 Very little extra formatting work!
 I also use docs for any other web-based writing work (such as Medium or LinkedIn Pulse articles).